OCHA-DAP/hdx-hapi/docs/data_usage_guides/metadata.md

 HDX library.

-The HAPI data records contain enough information to access the full records from CKAN, see the parameters tables for more details.
+The HAPI data records contain enough information to access the full records from CKAN (see the parameters tables for more details).
 All subcategory tables link back to a resource record, and all resources link back to a dataset record.